|Nutrition Facts (per serving)|

-Cooking this recipe slowly while stirring constantly is the key for a perfect lemon curd; if you turn up the heat too high or do not stir, your curd will burn on the bottom of the pan and not thicken properly.
-When allowing your lemon curd to cool, place a layer of plastic wrap directly on the surface, as this will prevent a skin from forming.
+Cooking slowly while stirring constantly is the key for a perfect lemon curd; if you turn up the heat too high or do not stir, your curd will burn on the bottom of the pan and not thicken properly.
+When allowing your curd to cool, place a layer of plastic wrap directly on the surface, as this will prevent a skin from forming.

 NOTE: This recipe is not a lemon curd canning recipe, which carries special instructions to ensure food safety and freshness.

-- 1 1/4 cup fresh lemon juice
+1 1/4 cups fresh lemon juice

-- 1 1/4 cup sugar (I prefer unrefined cane sugar)
+1 1/4 cups unrefined cane sugar

-- 2 tablespoons fresh lemon zest (optional)
+2 tablespoons fresh lemon zest, optional

 1/4 teaspoon salt

-- 2 tablespoons coconut milk
+2 tablespoons coconut milk

-- 3 tablespoons corn starch dissolved in 3 tablespoons cold water
+3 tablespoons cornstarch (dissolved in 3 tablespoons cold water)

-- 2 tablespoons dairy-free soy margarine, divided
+2 tablespoons vegan margarine, divided

-After the sugar is dissolved, add the corn starch mixture and the coconut milk, stirring well to combine.
-Stirring constantly, cook until the mixture begins to thicken and the first few bubbles appear on the surface, about 8 minutes.
+After the sugar is dissolved, add the cornstarch mixture and the coconut milk, stirring well to combine.
+Cook until the mixture begins to thicken and the first few bubbles appear on the surface, about 8 minutes.

-Transfer the mixture to a heat proof dish, cover the surface of the curd with plastic wrap and let cool completely before placing in the refrigerator to chill.
+Transfer the mixture to a heat-proof dish, cover the surface of the curd with plastic wrap, and let cool completely before placing in the refrigerator to chill.